 He was previously Head of Urbanism with Architecture and Design Scotland.
 An urbanist, with a multi disciplinary background, he has worked on projects involving the shaping and implementation of change for clients in Ireland, the UK and Europe, for the public, private and tertiary sectors.
 He has almost 20 years' experience of helping clients make well informed decisions about complex, connected urban policy and investment challenges.
 He is an educator, communicator and collaborator who writes and speaks on creative approaches to making better places.

-City of Edinburgh Council
+University of Edinburgh

 Laura Van Zyl

-Managing Director
+Director

-Laura leads Nuwe Consulting as its Managing Director.
+Laura previously led Nuwe Consulting as its Managing Director.
 The purpose of Nuwe is to support the public sector in reducing reliance on outsourced solutions, becoming agile organisations and ultimately releasing cost efficiencies that help to ensure a higher quality of front-line service delivery in all services and for all communities.

 Laura is a leader and innovator in the recruitment field with a wealth of experience during her 30 year career in the public and private sectors.
 This has spanned the NHS, utilities and transport and in both small and large businesses, but with a specific focus on recruitment in the public sector for the last 15 years.